http-tests/cache-tests/README.md

                     If not set, the value of `response_status[0]` will be used; if that is not set, 200 will be used.
 - `expected_request_headers` - An array of `[header_name_string, header_value_string]` representing
-                              headers to check the request for on the server.
+                              headers to check the request for on the server, or an array of strings representing header names to check for presence in the request.
 - `expected_response_headers` - An array of `[header_name_string, header_value_string]` representing
-                              headers to check the response for on the client, or an array of header names ot check for presence.
+                              headers to check the response for on the client, or an array of strings representing header names to check for presence in the response.
 See also response_headers.
 - `expected_response_headers_missing` - An array of `header_name_string` representing headers to
                                       check that the response on the client does not include.
 - `expected_response_text` - A string to check the response body against on the client.